devopscenter/dcBootstrap/README.md

         can determine that every machine that RUN-ME-FIRST.sh gets run on will have the unzip supported in that machines version of tar.

-- cd to the directory that has .aws in it
+- cd to the directory that has the .aws direcotry in it (don't be inside .aws, but up one directory)

     ```
     tar -cf bootstrap-aws.tar .aws